 The connector uses a continuous rotation strategy to keep Defender in sync with your Maltiverse feeds:

-This strategy ensures Microsoft Defender always mirrors the current state of your feeds without manual intervention or stale indicators accumulating.
+This strategy ensures Defender always mirrors the current state of your feeds without manual intervention or stale indicators accumulating.

 Follow the steps below to create the new app registration and add the required permission.